Ione Skye: Personal life

 Beginning when she was 16, Skye had a relationship with Red Hot Chili Peppers singer Anthony Kiedis who was 24 at the time.
 Skye was supposed to appear as the cover model on the band's fourth album, Mother's Milk, which was released in August 1989, but the label felt she looked "a little young" (she was 18) so they used a different model.
 In January 2025, Skye posted the unused photo to her Instagram page saying that "it made me feel a little insecure to shoot it then not have it being used."
-In Skye's 2025 memoir Say Everything, Skye claims that when she was 17 years old, Kiedis got her pregnant and he paid for her abortion.
+In Skye's 2025 memoir Say Everything, Skye said that when she was 17 years old, Kiedis got her pregnant and paid for her abortion.
 "I was taking care of myself now, making a choice that felt good and important for my future.
 I would not have a baby at 17, with someone who didn't want to be a dad, wouldn't commit to me and had anger issues.
 Not to mention the heroin."
 Skye said she was inspired to tell her life story due to social media critics that questioned her romance with Kiedis.
 "These girls on TikTok were saying things like, 'How could my mom let me be with Anthony?'
 And I sort of clapped back.
 Not in an aggressive way, but I was like, 'Well, my mom was really upset that I was with a rockstar like Anthony Kiedis.'
 And I don't know, I kind of started feeling like I was able to tell my side of the story, and I had a lot to tell."

-In 1992, Skye married Adam Horovitz, a member of the Beastie Boys.
-They separated in 1995, got back together in 1996, and separated again later that year and divorced in 2000.
+In 1992, Skye married rapper Adam "Ad-Rock" Horovitz of the Beastie Boys.
+They separated in 1995, got back together in 1996, and separated again later that year, divorcing in 2000.

 Skye then had a relationship with furniture designer David Netto.
-They had a daughter, Kate, born in December 2001.
+They had a daughter, born in December 2001.
 Skye's Hollywood home and Netto's New York City apartment were featured in the February 2003 issue of Vogue.
 The two were engaged, but eventually separated.

 In 2008, Skye became engaged to Australian musician Ben Lee.
 On December 29, 2008, Skye and Lee married in a Hindu wedding ceremony in India.
-They have a daughter, Goldie Priya, born September 24, 2009.
+They have a daughter, born on September 24, 2009.

 In a 2015 interview, Skye discussed her struggle with addiction, including bouts with alcoholism and other drug use.

-In her 2025 memoir Say Everything, Skye wrote that she discovered her bisexuality during her marriage to Adam Horovitz.
+In her 2025 memoir Say Everything, Skye wrote that she discovered her bisexuality during her marriage to Horovitz.
 This led to her embarking on affairs with women, including model Jenny Shimizu and singer-songwriter Alice Temple.
-She eventually slept with former co-stars John Cusack and Matthew Perry, years after working together on Say Anything and A Night in the Life of Jimmy Reardon respectively.
+She has acknowledged relationships with former co-stars John Cusack and Matthew Perry, after working together on Say Anything and A Night in the Life of Jimmy Reardon, respectively.